SATISH0929/portfolio_website/README.md

 # Portfolio Website

-# A Personal Portfolio site built with HTML, CSS, JavaScript, and Bootstrap (and optional React.js), featuring:
+# A Personal Portfolio site built with HTML, CSS, JavaScript, and Bootstrap, featuring:

 -Light and Dark Mode